gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 Since the repository on GitLab functions as a mirror of the upstream repository, you are advised not to push commits directly to the repository on GitLab.
-Instead, any commits should be pushed to the upstream repository, and will end up in the GitLab repository automatically within your project's configured synchronization time, or when a [forced update](#forcing-an-update) is initiated.
+Instead, any commits should be pushed to the upstream repository, and will end up in the GitLab repository automatically within a certain period of time or when a [forced update](#forcing-an-update) is initiated.

 If you do manually update a branch in the GitLab repository, the branch will become diverged from upstream, and GitLab will no longer automatically update